sodiboo/niri-flake/docs.md

 Debug options for niri.

 `kdl arguments` in the type refers to a list of arguments passed to a node under the `debug` section.
 This is a way to pass arbitrary KDL-valid data to niri.
-See [`programs.niri.settings.binds`](#programsnirisettingsbinds) for more information on all the ways you can use this.
+See [`binds`](#programsnirisettingsbinds) for more information on all the ways you can use this.

 Note that for no-argument nodes, there is no special way to define them here.
 You can't pass them as just a "string" because that makes no sense here.
 You must pass it an empty array of arguments.